Pros And Cons For Self-Employed Persons To Make Voluntary Contributions (VC) To All Your CPF Accounts

 Just like their employed peers, self-employed persons may also need to pay for their mortgage or medical insurance, as well as require funds for investments or retirement.

 Having funds in CPF’s OA and SA allows self-employed persons to use it to pay for mortgage (if they are paying for their house with their CPF) or for investments.
 Moreover, money in our CPF accounts contribute to building a nest egg for our retirement.
-At 55 years old, the funds from OA and SA will then flow into the Retirement Account (RA) that is automatically set up by CPF.
+At 55 years old, the funds from OA and SA will then flow into the Retirement Account that is automatically set up by CPF.
+At the same time, the SA account will close.

 Read Also: Here’s Why You Should Top Up Your Parents’ CPF Retirement Account Instead Of Giving Parents’ Allowance